dicereM/Flappy-Bird-Game/README.md

-# FLABBY BIRB
+# Flappy Bird Game

-FLABBY BIRB is a recreation of the 2013 mobile game "Flappy Bird" made with Unity.
+Flappy Bird Game is a recreation of the 2013 mobile game "Flappy Bird" made with Unity.

 ## Installation